twurple/twurple/docs/migration/index.md

 Please investigate the properties {@ChatClientOptions#botLevel} and {@ChatClientOptions#isAlwaysMod}
 to raise them appropriately to your bot status.

+## Rename {@PubSubRedemptionMessage}'s `rewardName` property

+The property `rewardName` was renamed to `rewardTitle` to be consistent with the API and EventSub versions of the same data.
+Please update your code accordingly.

 ## Remove our typos

 See, we all make mistakes sometimes.
 But we fixed them and we ask you to fix them too (otherwise your code will break).